How to Become a Grief Coach: The Complete Guide for 2026

 Krista St-Germain

-Krista is a grief coach who uses a proven coaching process to help grieving individuals build a life they love after a traumatic experience.
-Using manageable steps and techniques that worked during her grief journey, she now helps others move forward in life.
+Krista has a structured coaching process to help grieving individuals build a life they love after a traumatic experience.
+She draws on her own grief journey to offer manageable steps and techniques that actually work.

 Amar Atma